 - Complete an application and provide proof of your identity.

 - Pass the knowledge test.

 - Pay the $7 motorcycle endorsement fee and any county office fees that may apply.

 - You must be at least 16 years old.

 - You must have no traffic convictions for 1 year if you are under 18 years old.

 - You must have at least a regular Class E driver license.

 - You must complete the Basic Rider Course, regardless of age.

 To apply, you'll need to complete a written exam with multiple-choice questions about basic road safety and motorcycle laws.
 You'll also have to undergo a driving test on your motorcycle, as well as a vision and hearing test.
 Check out the Florida Motorcycle Handbook for specifics about rules of the road and basic skills.

-You can make an appointment for your written or skills test; visit our Locations & Hours page to find out how, as well as check for office locations.
+You can make an appointment for your written or skills test, as well as check for Division of Driver Licenses office locations.